 Don’s successes in corporate translates to his level of professionalism and dedication to dog training.
 But only now has he truly found a deeper level of job satisfaction.
 “To see a problematic dog display confidence when returned to their amazed owner is maybe the greatest gift I can receive!
 The emotion is repeatedly, clearly displayed on the faces of owners and their gratitude for these big transformations confirms my passion and is the reason I do what I do!”

 Don and his girlfriend Rebecca currently have three sidekicks: Hendrix, who Don rescued from a hoarder in Manatee who is a lab/pit mix who has permanent scarring on his ears from months of neglected fly bites but is now living large in The Dog Wizard world where he helps Don with socialization projects.
 Ellie, a high-energy, demanding border collie mix who has a great heart and loves trail running with Rebecca.
-And Dixie, a three-legged terrier mix that he and Rebecca pulled from a shelter mere hours before she was supposed to be put down.
+And Quesa, an american bulldog/boxer mix who came to them as a foster but quickly found her way into their hearts and pack.

 Daniel Filiatreault, Trainer

 Daniel was born in Montreal and moved to the United States in 1999.
 Since he was a child, animals of all kinds have fascinated him but dogs were always his favorite.
 Though he surrounded himself with dogs wherever possible, he never considered the possibility of making them a career.

 Daniel’s professional background spans careers in the service industry, including as a massage therapist, where the relationship with his clients was a primary facet of his success.
 This understanding and genuine care of people’s needs paired with his love and passion for dog training makes Daniel a perfect fit for Sarasota Dog Wizard’s human-centered training methodology.